florex/preprocessing/README.md

 This operation creates subdatasets corresponding to the resume length in the directory output_dir/<cv_length>/ (change the path to the output_dir in the file preprocessor.py)

 The operation creates two additional files :
-   - resumes_refs.py : associate a sample data id to the path of the original resume.
+   - resumes_refs.py : which associates a sample data id to the path of the original resume.
-   - resumes_words.py : dictionary where keys are hashed words'vectors and values are corresponding words
+   - resumes_words.py : which represents a dictionary where keys are hashed words'vectors and values are corresponding words

-In the resulting matrices, each ligne represent the flatten form of the resume matrix The first column of the matrix is an integer representing the id of the resume The last 10 columns represents the classes of the resumes The column between the id and the classes represent the flatten form of the matrix representing the resume.
+In the resulting matrices, each ligne represent the flatten form of the resume matrix.

+The first column of the matrix is an integer representing the id of the resume.

+The last 10 columns represents the classes of the resumes.

+The column between the id and the classes represent the flatten form of the matrix representing the resume.

 By default, each resume is encoded into a matrix of shape (500,100).